 “It’s better with Mohawk because it’s easier to call and tell them that we have a pickup in this city and it needs to get to us as soon as possible,” said Myra DiCaprio, Shipping Clerk for Frazer & Jones.

-Several months into the partnership, Pam Perdue, Senior Domestic Specialist for Mohawk, received a frantic call from Frazer & Jones.
+Several months into the partnership, Pam Perdue, Domestic Supervisor for Mohawk, received a frantic call from Frazer & Jones.
 Their vendor in Texas made a mistake.
 Instead of receiving the custom part they were expecting–a replacement piece for the blast furnace that powers production for the entire foundry—they received a part they didn’t recognize.

 They wanted to know where their part was so they could get their blast furnace, which had been down for maintenance, back up and running.
 If they didn’t get their part in the next two days, Frazer & Jones would have a total plant shutdown.